tiluser/cfpy_jn/README.md

 The notebook shows usage of simple commands and has a machine learning example plus a simple todo list/daily log app that uses the Dropbox API.
-The last example runs on Windows only but the
+The last example runs on Windows only but the other code should be able to run on Linux or the Mac.

 What you need
 -------------